GoogleCloudPlatform/ml-on-gcp/example_zoo/tools/README.md

-# Mahine Learning on Google Cloud Platform - Example Zoo Tools
+# Machine Learning on Google Cloud Platform - Example Zoo Tools

 This directory contains tools that copies and modifies code examples from other public repositories so that they are readily runnable on AI Platform and tested.